Liberal Arts and Sciences with Advisement Area in Theatre Arts

 Associate in Arts (A.A.)

-The employment outlook for actors, directors, designers, technicians, and producers is expected to grow through 2020, according to the U.S. Labor Department.
+According to the U.S. Department of Labor, the employment outlook for actors, directors, designers, technicians, and producers is expected to grow through 2020.
 Cable television, movie rentals, and television syndication will fuel a growing demand for productions.
-Opportunities in live theatre continue to grow, as well, throughout the country.
+Opportunities in live theatre continue to grow throughout the country.

-The Theatre Arts advisement area at Finger Lakes Community College prepares you to become a skilled professional with technical production, acting, communication and video production experience.
+The theatre arts program at Finger Lakes Community College prepares you to become a skilled professional with technical production, acting, communication, and video production experience.

 The A.A.
 Liberal Arts Program

-The Associate in Arts (A.A.) degree at Finger Lakes Community College is designed for students who intend to transfer to pursue a baccalaureate degree, with courses equivalent to those offered during the freshman and sophomore years at most four-year colleges and universities.
+The A.A. degree with an advisement area in theatre arts is designed for you if you intend to transfer to pursue a baccalaureate degree, with courses equivalent to those offered during the freshman and sophomore years at most four-year colleges and universities.

-Students who transfer from FLCC with an A.A.
-Liberal Arts and Sciences with Advisement Area in Theatre Arts degree pursue programs such as:
+Students transferring from FLCC with an A.A. degree in theatre arts pursue programs such as: